 19. If you’re interested in selling items, but less interested in making them yourself or hoping to market to a wider audience, the Amazon Sellers program may be for you.
 You can add items to Amazon’s massive catalog, reach an audience of tens of millions, and sell items in up to 20 categories.
-There’s even an option to let Amazon handle customer service and order fulfillment.< 20.
-If you want to be completely independent, it’s also possible to open your own independent retail website.
+There’s even an option to let Amazon handle customer service and order fulfillment.open your own independent retail website.
 Platforms like WooCommerce and Squarespace allow you to build a customized website from an array of templates and themes and manage everything yourself, from web design and hosting to marketing products, order fulfillment, and customer service.
 A web commerce site can reach thousands of customers in any niche market you can imagine.

 22. Fitness is an important part of many people’s lives.
 With the right knowledge and a desire to help others live a more healthy lifestyle, you could start a personal trainer or fitness instructor business.
 Many gyms prefer to work with vetted trainers and have programs to offer client referrals.